islavisual/dataList/README.md

 ```
 Default messages Description
 ----------------------------
 <b>addClassIfError</b>: If an error is produced, is added this value to 'class' attribute.
+By default is "error".

 <b>ajax</b>: This parameter indicates if the read/recovery of data will do in asynchronous / synchronous mode.
 By default is 'false'.